 A tax return can be submitted at whatever office of the Financial Authority without any respect for your local affiliation.

-The latest submission date is 1 April.
+The latest submission date is 1 April (or 2 May if you have a data mailbox).

 You can, of course, file all the forms on your own.
 Quite often you end up needing the help of a professional accountant or a tax advisor to evaluate your situation, your possible gains and help you to file all the forms and supplement those with necessary attachments and documentation.
+If you signed a power of attorney to a certified tax advisor before 1 April, he/she will extend the deadline for your tax return until 1 July.

 Czech tax residence